danielwongg/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/Data Cleaning & Transformation.md

 CREATE TEMPORARY TABLE temp_runner_orders AS
 SELECT order_id, runner_id,
 CASE
+WHEN pickup_time IS NULL THEN NULL
+WHEN pickup_time like '' THEN NULL
-WHEN pickup_time IS NULL OR pickup_time LIKE 'null' THEN NULL ELSE pickup_time
+WHEN pickup_time LIKE 'null' THEN NULL
+ELSE pickup_time
 END AS pickup_time,
 CASE